PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 We have just built our first RESTful microservice.

 > #### `curl` ![](../tip.png)
 > `curl` is a command line HTTP client program that works much like a web browser.
-If you don't have `curl` available on our system you can test the service by putting the url into our web browser.
+If we don't have `curl` available on our system we can test the service by putting the url into our web browser.

 ### How it works